On this page

 within the trace and contains Resource Attributes.
 All backend components use an OpenTelemetry SDK that reports this data to the OpenTelemetry Collector.

-The OpenTelemetry collector can distribute trace data to tools that specialize in visualizing it, such as the Jaeger Tracing Platform.
+The OpenTelemetry collector can distribute trace data to tools that specialize in visualizing it, such as Jaeger or Zipkin.
 For example, a visualization tool could accept a particular client TraceId

 and then render the entire trace from the OpenTelemetry data.